 Remember that throughout the weekend, from the opening on Thursday evening to the closing prayer on Sunday afternoon, we are serving a risen Lord, and that as we serve the least of the children of God we are serving our Lord.

 Remember too, the Continuing Prayer to which you committed on Day 25.
 Use it to call upon the Lord throughout the weekend.
-Pray it when you are helping prepare the site on Wednesday, when you are welcoming the participants on Thursday, at the meals throughout the weekend, and especially when you grow tired or discouraged, or you feel the potential for conflict with a fellow staffer.
+Pray it when you are helping prepare the site on Wednesday, when you are welcoming the guests on Thursday, at the meals throughout the weekend, and especially when you grow tired or discouraged, or you feel the potential for conflict with a fellow team member.
 Pray it now.

 DAY 44- Monday EQUALITY BEFORE THE LORD